An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Step 1: Measure the Atrial and Ventricular Rates

-The atrial rate is the number of P waves produced by the atria in one minute.
-The ventricular rate is the number of QRS complexes produced by the ventricles in one minute.
+To measure the atrial rate, count the number of P waves (representing atrial depolarization) in one minute.
+For the ventricular rate, count the number of QRS complexes (representing ventricular depolarization) in one minute.

 Step 2: Measure the PR Interval

-The PR interval is the time it takes for the electrical impulse to travel from the SA node to the AV node.
-This is measured from the start of the P wave to the start of the QRS complex.
+The PR interval represents the time taken for an electrical impulse to travel from the sinoatrial (SA) node to the atrioventricular (AV) node.

 Step 3: Assess the QRS Complex